MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 1. Under the **Policy management** pivot, select the profile you want to assign.
 1. Under the **Group assignment** pivot, select **Add group**.
-1. Select the group to assign the profile to.
+1. Under **Select a security group**, select the group to assign the profile to.
 1. Select **Add**.
 The profile will now be applied to all users in the selected group.

 ### Manage extensions